bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

       <button
         onClick={(e) =>
           requestFeedback({
             title: payload?.question ??
-"How do you like Huddles?",
+"How do you like the Huddles feature?",
             position: {
               type: "POPOVER",
               anchor: e.currentTarget as HTMLElement,